litestar-org/litestar/docs/usage/responses.rst

 Specific Headers Implementation
 +++++++++++++++++++++++++++++++

-Starlite has a dedicated implementation for a few headers that are commonly used.
+Litestar has a dedicated implementation for a few headers that are commonly used.
 These headers can be set separately with dedicated keyword arguments or as class attributes on all layers of the app (individual route handlers, controllers, routers and the app itself).
 Each layer overrides the layer above it - thus, the headers defined for a specific route handler will override those defined on its router, which will in turn override those defined on the app level.